approvals/ApprovalTests.Net/docs/ApprovalTests/mdsource/Features.source.md

 toc

 ## Approvals.AssertText

 Watch a [Video demo of this feature](https://youtu.be/O-71uaEpCsQ)

-If you prefer not to store your expectations in the `.approved.` files, you can store them directly inline with your code.
+If you prefer not to store your expectations in the `.approved.` files, you can store them directly in-line with your code.
 Sample:

 (Before):

 snippet: assert_text_before

-When you do this, it will copy the c# for the `.recieved.` to your clipboard, so you can paste it inline.
+When you do this, it will copy the c# for the `.received.` to your clipboard, so you can paste it in-line.

 (After)
 snippet: assert_text